elliotvm/Conjure-Proxy/README.md

 # DLL Proxying

 Conjure uses DLL Proxying in order to automatically run the program on the workstations.
-We plant a fake Dynamic-Link Library in System32 that will execute the Conjure code when called and proxy every function to the real DLL.
+We plant a fake Dynamic-Link Library in System32 that will hook functions to a DLL and run the Conjure code.

 ## Usage